 Running Red Lights Causes Car Accidents

-You’re running late—again.
+You're running late—again.
 A red light is coming up, and you know it will catch you, adding minutes to your trip.
-It seems as though you’ve hit every red light on your way through town, and you’re pretty sure you’re going to sit at everyone left in front of you.
+It seems you've hit every red light on your way through town, and you're pretty sure you're going to sit stopped at many more before your journey is over.

-Unfortunately, the dangerous habit of running red lights—even “just one time"—can range from a ticket to a car crash with catastrophic consequences.
-Failing to yield to oncoming traffic, as required by a red light, significantly raises the potential for accidents.
+Unfortunately, what happens when you run a red light —even "just one time"—can range from a ticket to a car crash with catastrophic consequences.
+Failing to come to a complete stop, as required by a red light, significantly raises the potential for accidents.
 If you run a red light and get into a wreck, you will probably bear the legal responsibility for the injuries and property damage your actions caused.

 Why People Run Red Lights

-Running red lights is a leading cause of car accidents.
+Running red lights is one of the leading causes of car accidents.
 A large number—56 percent of drivers—admit to running red lights part of the time.
-Most of the time, drivers run a light that has just barely turned red.
-For example, drivers often run red lights when the car in front of them at an intersection takes too long to proceed through or when they think they can “beat the yellow” and misjudge the timing before the light turns red.
+Typically, when drivers run a light, it has just turned red.
+Drivers often run red lights when the car in front of them at an intersection takes too long to proceed through or when they think they can "beat the yellow" and misjudge the timing before the light turns red.

-Most people run red lights because they’re in a hurry or feeling impatient.
+Most people run red lights because they're in a hurry or feeling impatient.
 In our hurried world, this is certainly understandable, but it also reflects a fundamental miscalculation of risk and reward.
 Is arriving at a destination one or two minutes later worth running a risk of a serious car accident that could harm yourself and others?
 The answer is a resounding “no.”

-A few other people may run red lights because they are reckless and don’t care about their own or others’ safety.
+Others may run red lights because they are reckless and aren't concerned about their own or others' safety.
 They may also believe no one is watching, so there will be no consequences for their actions.
 These people are taking risks for no reason, which is the height of irresponsibility.

 Running Red Lights Caused by Speeding

-Some people also run red lights because they cannot stop in time.
+Some people also run red lights because they cannot stop their vehicles quickly enough.
 In other words, their red light violations result from a separate violation: speeding.
 Speeding increases the time it takes to stop and decreases the reaction window for which someone can stop, leading to a higher risk of running a red light.

 Speeding puts drivers in the difficult position of judging whether it is better to slam on the breaks (which poses its own dangers) or fly through the light, hoping there's no oncoming cross-traffic.
 Drivers must make this decision in the blink of an eye, and getting it wrong can result in catastrophe.